10 Ideas for a Cargo Van Business

 Sign up with a retail company and provide the logistical support they need for their business.
 You can offer a unique same-day delivery service, urgent deliveries, or a standard courier option that may not fall on the same day but is cheaper.

 Note that if you utilize ‘last mile’ strategies in your business, chances are you will be able to manage your deliveries on a same-day basis anyway.
+Check out this article to find out how to start last mile delivery business from scratch in 2024.

 Another way to find cargo is through load boards.
 These are online companies that match shipping and freight agents with delivery companies.
 These websites typically post available loads with a start and end destination, the type of cargo, and the weight.